📕

 Sending proactive messages

 Proactive customer service is part of a customer-oriented approach.
-It focuses on identifying customer pain points to resolve issues faster.
+It focuses on identifying pain points to resolve issues faster.
 Not surprisingly, as many as 87% of US consumers want companies to be proactive in customer service.
-They report better quality of customer experiences and increased customer satisfaction.

 • Hello, I noticed you’re here for a while.
 Would you like me to go through our pricing plans?